BenchLabs/bench-technology-handbook/culture-and-principles.md

 Reason: Somewhere in the planning process a deliverable was agreed on that didn't provide time for learning.
 ```

 This tells us that this conversation is not consistent with our culture, and it also gives us a starting place for how to have the _next_ conversation to get back on track.
-In this case two things are happening: the engineer is letting a deadline take priority over their own growth, and the manager is letting it happen—despite having committed to the `Learning and doing...` and `The speed at which we learn..` supporting principles.
-That's not how we create value, foster growth, or honour time!
+In this case two things are happening: the engineer is letting a deadline take priority over their own growth, and the manager is letting it happen—despite having committed to the `Learning and doing...` and `The speed at which we learn..` axioms.
+That's not how we Create Value, Foster Growth, or Honour Time!

 Guided by our principles, a subsequent conversation could be: